 With ever-growing popularity of the illustrated book from the 1800s, famed artists across Britain and Ireland would collaborate with writers, such as Daniel Maclise and Charles Dickens, in creating innovative artworks that crossed class and borders.
 By the turn of the 1900s, Irish artists such as Sophia Rosamund Praeger, Jack Yeats, Beatrice Elvery, Elinor Monsell, and Harry Clarke, brought a contemporary dynamism to the illustrated book.
 A new generation of illustrators would include William Bolger, Barry Castle and Pauline Bewick

 Today, despite the ever-expanding ways people can access information through digital platforms, the printed book retains its popularity, and this is particularly true of the illustrated volume.
 The international success of artists such as Mary Louise Fitzpatrick and PJ Lynch, amongst others, testify to this.
-The exhibition, online and on site, will include a visually striking display that represents a century of book illustration in Ireland.
+The exhibition includes a visually striking display that represents a century of book illustration in Ireland.